The stories that matter most are often the hardest to learn.

 But those are the stories that I have been documenting for more than thirty years.

-Across six continents and more than fifty countries, I have travelled to the places most people don't reach, meeting the communities who have no reason to open their doors, to document the beautifully unscripted moments of everyday life I encountered before they are forgotten.
+Across six continents and more than fifty countries, I have travelled to the places most people don't reach, meeting the communities who have no reason to tell their stories, witnessing the beautifully unscripted moments of everyday life before they are forgotten.